sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 4. Click the **Add extension** button in the prompt at the bottom of the screen.You can see the icon on the Chrome address bar.

    ![][keter]

+You can also install plug-in from https://chrome.google.com/webstore/search/keter

+If you use firefox browser,pls follower the below steps.
+1. Install firefox plug-in from https://addons.mozilla.org/en-US/firefox/addon/keter
+2. Open the firefox browser and input the **about:config**
+3. Make sure the preference name "dom.allow_scripts_to_close_windows" value is true.
+4. Restart the firefox.

 [toolkit]: ../images/install/toolkit.png
 [service]: ../images/install/service.png
 [keter]: ../images/install/keter.png